sje30/eglen2015/reviews1/response1.md

 > from the fact that the retina does unique computations to (x,y,z)
 > positions, and doesn’t explain why we should care about the latter.

-I have added text to the first paragraph of the introduction (page 2) to address this point.
+I have added text to the first paragraph of the introduction to address this point \rpref{R2.1}.

 > 2.2) The title is a bit too general considering the paper’s
 > contents.
 I’d replace “in the visual system” with “in the retina”,
 > since no other structure is mentioned.

-Corrected.
+Corrected \rpref{R2.2}.

 > 2.3) Confidence bands are missing from fig 3 and fig 7B.